Drone Laws in Zimbabwe

 In this article, we’ll explain the drone laws in Zimbabwe.

 For traveling drone owners, Zimbabwe has its own rules for the temporary import of multicopters.
-You must apply to the Civil Aviation Authority of Zimbabwe (CAAZ) at least 30 days before entry.
+You must send an application to the Civil Aviation Authority of Zimbabwe (CAAZ) at least 30 days before entry.
 To do this, you must provide the following information:

-- Name and address of the owner/controller of the drone
+- Name and address of the owner/pilot of the drone

 - Land in which the drone is already registered